Skip to content

 How will your curriculum be taught?

-Does MSU PA Medicine require students to solicit there own clinical sites and preceptors?
+Does MSU PA Medicine require students to solicit their own clinical sites and preceptors?

 No, the MSUCOM PA Medicine Program does not require enrolled or prospective students to provide or solicit clinical sites or preceptors.